GeForceLegend/vscode-glsl/README.md

 ## Changelog (in dev)

+ - Fixed illegal syntax of using an array element as an index of another array

  - Added builtin-types `(i|u)?texture[1-3]D(Array)?...` for Vulkan

  - Added some modifiers from OpenGL Shading Language 4.6 document